Ask the Expert: M. Patricia George, MD

 Without the details of your case I cannot comment specifically on whether either of these is true (or another explanation altogether).
 However I will say that it is not uncommon that PH goes undiagnosed for years before the correct diagnosis is made.

 That is one reason we are working so hard to raise awareness about the disease – to physicians and non-physicians alike.
-The Pulmonary Hypertension Association has been leading this campaign called Sometimes It’s PH.

 Question: The doctors told me I have PH about a month ago, and they said it was mild.
 I’m very scared and on no medication right now.
 I have another echo In June, and I currently feel okay and am still going about life.
 What is in my future with this?

 Answer: Thank you for sharing your question and what you are feeling right now about having a new diagnosis – and undoubtedly a lot of questions that come with it – is completely understandable and overwhelming.

 The good news is you “feel ok” and that they said it was mild, but the next steps I would recommend are discussing with your physician more about pulmonary hypertension.
 Ask them what the next steps are and whether you need more testing or to see a PH specialist (even if only for a second opinion).
 Also, there is a lot of good information (and not so good) info on the internet about PH (as well as other lung diseases).